Do you want more followers? Imagine this:

 I rarely offer the “easy” way to do things in my posts.
 Easy is not really a word I would use to describe the process of following your dreams.
 I am very much a DIY, elbow grease kind of person.

-Paying for big accounts to share you work can produce results, but make sure you are getting the best value for your money by vetting the accounts before paying.
+Paying for big accounts to share you work can produce results, but I honestly say don’t waste your time or money doing it.
+But if you do, make sure you are getting the best value for your money by vetting the accounts before paying.